perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Copy **Host Protected Area (HPA)**
 		- area not visible for OS on drive
 - **What are some challenges in image acquisition?**
-	- Windows has whole disk encryption called BitLocker
+	- Windows has whole disk encryption called BitLocker which makes static acquisition difficult
+	- Decryption keys provided by suspect is require to decrypt data
+		- suspect may not want to cooperate

+#### Acquisition Tools
+**What are the advantages and disadvantages of acquisition tools for Windows?**
+-